anondo1969/baseline-emotion-recognizer/README.md

 Installation
 ===============
 Run the "install_open_smile.sh" script.
 It will install the openSMILE tool-kit under the current directory.
-If the download link does not work then please refer to the following download link and install it manually. http://audeering.com/research/opensmile/#download
+If the download link in the script does not work then please refer to the following download link and install it manually. http://audeering.com/research/opensmile/#download

     Example: